 Hair grows all the time.
 A hair will live for two to seven years; then, it falls out and a new one grows in.
 With good hygiene habits, we can take good care of our hair, so it is healthy all those years.

 The skin on top of the head is called the scalp.
 It grows hair and has oil glands.
-During puberty, these oil glands can produce more oil and make hair oily.
+Another thing that happens to the body during puberty is that these oil glands can produce more oil and make hair oily.
 Here are some tips for scalp and hair care:

 - Know the hair type.
 Straight hair tends to be more oily; curly hair tends to be drier.